sh4man4ik/CommentsSpammer/README.md

 # Important to know

-- One comment is posted every 15 seconds.
+- One comment is posted every **15 seconds**.
-- Separate comments in the comments.txt file with a $ sign (as in the file).
+- Separate comments in the comments.txt file with a **$** sign (as in the file).
-- While the script is running, do not click on the open browser window, as this will interrupt the script.
+- While the script is running, do **not click on the open browser window**, as this will interrupt the script.
   Otherwise, you will need to restart it.
 It is better to simply minimize the browser window and console.
-- Make sure that TikTok is open in English (the URL should be: https://www.tiktok.com/foryou?lang=en).
+- Make sure that **TikTok is open in English** (the URL should be: https://www.tiktok.com/foryou?lang=en).